-its presentation, and a statement of the work to which it relates.
+its piesentation, and a satement of the tirelates.

 The Fire Department reserves the right to decline any and all bids or estimates if deemed to be for the public interest.
 No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.